spack/spack/lib/spack/docs/config_yaml.rst

 When Spack builds a package, it creates a temporary directory within the ``build_stage``, and it creates a symbolic link to that directory in ``$spack/var/spack/stage``.
-This is used totrack the stage.
+This is used to track the stage.

 After a package is successfully installed, Spack deletes the temporary directory it used to build.
-Unsuccessful builds are not deleted, but you can manually purge them with :ref:`spack purge --stage
+Unsuccessful builds are not deleted, but you can manually purge them with :ref:`spack purge ---stage
 <cmd-spack-purge>`.

 .. note::